openaicellular/oaic/_sources/multi_ue_example.rst.txt

     ue1,xor,001010123456789,00112233445566778899aabbccddeeff,opc,63bfa50ee6523365ff14c1f45f88737d,9001,000000001656,7,dynamic

-In a terminal run the following commands for each ue
+In a terminal run the following commands for each UE

 .. code-block:: bash